-Opt ion: Function: [0] OFF [1] Sleep Mode The drive will enter sleep mode and stop when a No Flow condition is detected.
-See parameter group 22-4 for programming options for sleep mode.
+Opt ion: Function: [0] OFF [1] Sleep Mode The adjustable frequency drive will enter Sleep Mode and stop when a No-Flow condition is detected.
+See parameter group 22-4 for programming options for Sleep Mode.
 [2] Warning The drive will continue to run, but activate a No-Flow Warning [W92].
 A drive digital output or a serial communication bus can communicate a warning to other equipment.
-[3] Alarm The drive will stop running and activate a No- Flow Alarm [A 92].
-A drive digital output or a serial communication bus can communicate an alarm to other equipment.
+[3] Alarm The adjustable frequency drive will stop running and activate a No-Flow Alarm [A 92 An adjustable frequency drive digital output or a serial communication bus can communicate an alarm to other equipment.

-Do not set 14-20 Reset Mode to [13] Infinite auto reset when 22-23 No-Flow Functionis set to [3] Alarm.
-Doing so will cause the drive to continuously cycle between running and stopping when a No Flow condition is detected.
+Do not set 14-20 Reset Mode to [13] Infinite auto reset when 22-23 No-Flow Function is set to [3] Alarm.
+Doing so will cause the adjustable frequency drive to continuously cycle between running and stopping when a No-Flow condition is detected.

-If the drive is equipped with a constant speed bypass with an automatic bypass function that starts the bypass if the drive experiences a persistent alarm condition, be sure to disable the bypass' automatic bypass function, if [3] Alarm is selected as the No-Flow Function.
+If the adjustable frequency drive is equipped with a constant speed bypass with an automatic bypass function that starts the bypass if the adjustable frequency drive experiences a persistent alarm condition, be sure to disable the bypass's automatic bypass function, if [3] Alarm is selected as the No-Flow Function.

-22-2 22-24 No-Flow Delay
+22-24 22-24 No-Flow Delay

-Range: Function:
+Rang je: Function:

 10 s [1 - 600 s] Set the time.
 Low Power/Low Speed must remain detected to activate signal for actions.
 If detection disappears before the timer runs out, the timer will be reset.